woohoolabs/yang/README.md

 $ composer require woohoolabs/yang
 ```

-Yang requires PHP 7.0 at least but you can use Yang 0.9 for PHP 5.6.
+Yang requires PHP 7.0 at least.
+You may use Yang 0.9 for PHP 5.6.

 ## Basic Usage